 92% of shoppers say they would buy something again if they are happy with the store’s return policy.

 So how do you provide an excellent returns policy?

-According to a United Post Service study, a best returns experience consists of:
+According to BigCommerce, the best returns policy consists of:

 Your potential customers are in a mood to buy.